Frequently Asked Questions

 What is the lab/project submission deadline this year?

-Mid-May, 2019 approx. We will agree on a date that suits the class (to ensure as few clashes as possible with other course deadlines) at the first DH2323 lecture.
+Mid-May, 2020 approx. We will agree on a date that suits the class (to ensure as few clashes as possible with other course deadlines) at an early DH2323 lecture.

 How strict are the lab and project submission deadlines?